TY-Jeong/VacHopPy/README.md

 The names of hopping paths are automatically assigned in ascending order of hopping distance.
 Symmetrically distinct sites are labeled with different alphabets (e.g., A1, A2, … for site 1 and B1, B2, … for site 2, where site 1 and site 2 are symmetrically distinct).

-The correlation factor (f) is inherently temperature-dependent, but an averaged value across all simulated temperatures is displayed.
-To print the f values with respect to temperature, use:
+The correlation factor (f) is inherently temperature-dependent, but an average value across all simulated temperatures is displayed.
+To print f values for each temperature, use:

 ```bash
 awk '/Cumulative/ {f=1} f; /^$/ {f=0}' parameter.txt